-Learn about the U-M Children’s Centers
+Apply to the U-M Children’s Centers waitlist

-Consider Campus Child Care Homes
+Learn about the Campus Child Care Homes

 Register for Kids Kare at Home